 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, X-rays and infection prevention and control.
-They had clear records of the results of these audits and the resulting action plans and improvements.
+They had clear records of the results of these audits and the resulting action plans and improvements which were supplied to us following our inspection.